Recap of Week 9: End of 2021 Session

 An early March report by the Office of Program Policy Analysis and Government Accountability (OPPAGA), which is Florida’s version of the federal GAO, looks at homeowners and automobile insurance fraud and unlicensed activity.
 The report shows that homeowners insurance fraud referrals to the Department of Financial Services (DFS) more than doubled over a five year period of 2015-2020.
 Yet few resulted in full investigation and even fewer in prosecution.
 The DFS Division of Investigative and Forensic Services reported that staffing issues affect its ability to investigate complex cases like insurance fraud.
 One in five investigator positions are vacant statewide with higher vacancies in metro areas that have higher number of fraud referrals.
 OPPAGA made a presentation to the Senate Judiciary Committee on February 1, which you can read more about here.
 (Return to Top of Page)

-- Elimination of the 10% “glide path” annual rate increase cap for new Citizens customers after July 1 as well as owners of non-homesteaded property, such as second homes.
-Existing customers in homesteaded property would keep the cap.
+- Elimination of the 10% “glide path” annual rate increase cap for new Citizens customers after January 1, 2022 on residential properties used as their primary residence with a dwelling replacement cost of less than $700,000 or single-unit condominiums with a dwelling and contents replacement cost of less than $700,000.
+Existing customers in their primary residences would keep the cap.

 - Deficits in any of Citizens’ three accounts would subject a Citizens’ policyholder to a special annual premium surcharge, based on Citizens current policy count.
-(15% premium surcharge for less than one million policyholders; 20% for one-million to 1.5 million policyholders; and 25% for 1.5 million or more.)
+(20% of premium for a count of one-million to 1.5 million policyholders; and 25% of premium for 1.5 million or more policyholders.)

 - Agent commissions would be based on the market average commission rate paid by the top 20 admitted insurers in Florida.